natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Finally, just before HPA scales the target, the scale recommendation is recorded.
 The controller considers all recommendations within a configurable window choosing the highest recommendation from within that window.
 This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization` flag, which defaults to 5 minutes.
-This means that scaledowns will occur gradually, smoothing out the impact of rapidly fluctuating metric values.
+This means that scaleins will occur gradually, smoothing out the impact of rapidly fluctuating metric values.

 ## API Object